 In February 2013, the Financial Accounting Standards Board ("FASB") issued Accounting Statement Update ("ASU") 2013-02, Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income.
 This update requires entities to disclose items reclassified out of accumulated other comprehensive income and into net income in a single location within the financial statements.
-This new guidance is effective for the Company beginning January 1, 2013, with early adoption permitted.
-On January 1, 2013, the Company adopted this new accounting guidance and will disclose reclassifications out of accumulated other comprehensive income and into net income in the footnotes to the financial statements.
+On January 1, 2013, the Company adopted this new accounting guidance and discloses reclassifications out of accumulated other comprehensive income and into net income is to the financial statements.